Azure-Samples/service-fabric-cluster-templates/5-VM-Windows-1-NodeTypes-Secure-ILB/README.md

 You can download the .PFX from the key vault from the portal

-- Got to the keyvalut resource [Key vaults](https://ms.portal.azure.com/#browse/Microsoft.KeyVault%2Fvaults)
+- Go to the key vault resource [Key vaults](https://ms.portal.azure.com/#browse/Microsoft.KeyVault%2Fvaults)
 - Navigate to the 'Certificates' object, select the current certificate version, and download the .pfx

 ![DownloadCert]